 Mesh WiFi is a shared home network that extends coverage across your entire home, and even to your outdoor living areas.
 No more dreaded WiFi dead zones.
 It’s perfect for larger homes (+3,000 square feet) or ones with custom layouts (think: home offices, bonus rooms, the back patio or pool, etc.).

 It all starts with a mesh router and one or more satellite mesh units which work together to blanket your home with WiFi.
 Traditional WiFi routers transmit a signal from a single fixed point in your home.
 The further you move away from the router, the weaker your WiFi signal becomes.
 Mesh routers work differently – constantly communicating with the mesh satellite units to share information about your WiFi coverage and ensure a quality signal throughout your home.

-Whats the difference between a WiFi extender and mesh WiFI?
+What is the difference between an extender and mesh WiFi?